bxssdxrk/baron-baileys-v2/README.md

 </div>

-### Important Note

-This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with or endorsed by WhatsApp.
-Use at your own discretion.
-Do not spam people with this.
-We discourage any stalkerware, bulk or automated messaging usage.

 #### Liability and License Notice
-Baileys and its maintainers cannot be held liable for misuse of this application, as stated in the [MIT license](https://github.com/Barons-Team/baron-baileys-v2/blob/main/LICENSE).
+Baileys and its maintainers cannot be held liable for misuse of this application, as stated in the [MIT license](https://github.com/Barons-Team/baron-baileys-v2/LICENSE).
 The maintainers of Baileys do not in any way condone the use of this application in practices that violate the Terms of Service of WhatsApp.
 The maintainers of this application call upon the personal responsibility of its users to use this application in a fair way, as it is intended to be used.
 ##

 - Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
 - Not running Selenium or Chromimum saves you like **half a gig** of ram :/
 - Baileys supports interacting with the multi-device & web versions of WhatsApp.

-## Example

-Do check out & run [example.ts](Example/example.ts) to see an example usage of the library.
-The script covers most common use cases.
-To run the example script, download or clone the repo and then type the following in a terminal:
-1. ``` cd path/to/Baileys ```
-2. ``` yarn ```
-3. ``` yarn example ```

 ## Install